Jobseeker Support Student Hardship

 - you are a refugee or protected person,

-If you have a partner or a child and you're in hardship because your Student Allowance has stopped (and you're waiting for your Unemployment Benefit Student Hardship to start) you may be able to get the Student Allowance Transfer Grant.
-When you apply online for Unemployment Benefit Student Hardship, the system will determine your eligibility to Student Allowance Transfer Grant at the same time.
+If you have a partner or a child and you're in hardship because your Student Allowance has ended, and you're waiting for your Jobseeker Support Student Hardship to start, you may be able to get the Student Allowance Transfer Grant.
+When you apply online for Jobseeker Support Student Hardship, we will assess your eligibility to the Student Allowance Transfer Grant as part of your application.

-Read the special definitions that are used when talking about the Unemployment Benefit Student Hardship.
+Read the special definitions that are used when talking about the Jobseeker Support Student Hardship.

 How much you can get